 [Mark] Is it hard to install?

-Super easy.
+Nope, it’s super easy.
 The tray itself, I'll show you all those.
 The tray itself is magnetic so this just slides in, you can hear it kinda click and that magnet pulls it down.
 But yeah installing the spring ramps so when you'd open it up you just wouldn't have these two pieces.
 It would just be nice and flat.
 They got some real cool designs, Bunkerkings, all that.
 But yeah this front spring ramp just pops right in place.
 I can actually disassemble it for you so you can see how quickly that came out.
-Just got these two little springs so when you go to put it in have them flat just pop those in on both sides see the we kill suckers and then the one on the back.
+Just got these two little springs, so when you go to put it in have them flat just pop those in on both sides see the we kill suckers and then the one on the back.

 Whole hopper broken down.
 Got the similar tray as the Spire III.
 It's gonna run on three AA batteries.
-The power button's right here on the board and then also two when I had mentioned about the programming and all that printed right on the board are some of the basic instructions you know, what the indicators mean so you got that kinda readily, handily available for you guys.
+The power button's right here on the board and then also two, when I had mentioned about the programming and all that printed right on the board are some of the basic instructions you know what the indicators mean so you got that kinda readily, handily available for you guys.

 Flipping over to the tray.
 So you got your tray here.
 One of the things they did with it it's now most of the hoppers always just had the paint that kinda fell in.
 This has got this nice kinda lip now.
 They did that so when the paint is feeding in this tray any of these balls are gonna stay in the tray.
 Like I said it's got this lip now that overhangs so when the paint gets in here, it can't pop out.
 So if you're using a mechanical gun, it'll blow back it kinda sends some air back up in there sometimes you have that popcorn effect where it would kinda pop the balls out of the tray.
 With this lip it's not gonna do that or you know if you're running and gunning your hopper's kinda moving up and down it's gonna keep that paint right there in the tray feeding into ya.

-You got your cone here magnetic disassembly.
+You got your cone here, it’s magnetic disassembly.
 You can see this ones a little bit different than the Spire III, it's more hollowed out so that way this tension control can kinda feel the paint more.
 Kinda got rid of this extra weight so it allows it to feel the paint more and it'll adjust accordingly for you guys.

 So you got your power button down here you're just gonna hold that on.
 You hear it start spinning.
 So you can see this light.
 So what they did with this, guys is the whole idea is that they wanted a standard tournament field's 120 wide 120 feet by 150 feet long.
 So what Virtue did is they did the math.
-A lot of guys, one of the most important skills in paint ball is laning.
+A lot of guys, one of the most important skills in paintball is laning.
 Right off the break if you can lane out one or two, three guys from the other team in a five-man game, that is huge.
 So what they did is that they made this training option.
 So that way you can see what your angle is.

 So what happens is when this thing's sitting on your gun if you're angled down too low off the break you know you come up off the box you know guys always wanna swing their guns and half the time they're shooting up so high that paint's flying and hitting guys over the net.
 Other times guys come up off the box and they're shooting at, you know, kind of flat or you know, kind of a flat level that they think, "well I'm gonna hit 'em" well at that point your paint's not gonna quite make it across the back of the field.

-You can see how the hopper's angled down obviously I'm not gonna be shooting the field.
-When I start to adjust upwards, it starts to go to green.
-So you can see now right there at that angle for the hopper is the ideal angle to shoot somebody off the break on a standard NXL field.
+You can see how the hopper's angled down.
+Obviously I'm not gonna be shooting the field.
+When I start to adjust upwards, it starts to go green.
+So you can see now right there at that angle the hopper is the ideal angle to shoot somebody off the break on a standard NXL field.
 So you can see as I move it down it goes that way.
 When I go this way, it goes all the way to the other side it means I'm too high.
 You can see obviously at this point yeah it'd be shooting over the net and hitting spectators and the vendor booths and whatnot.
 So when I get this at the right angle.
 Right there.
 Boom.
 I'm in the green.
 That's my perfect spot.

 So you know you start to get used to your muscle memory pulling up going, "oh all right, cool, perfect."
 Then you start to remember how that feels.
 And then it becomes second nature to you guys.
 So that's a really cool feature.
 And no one in paintball to my knowledge has ever done that.
 I haven't seen that on a hopper in the last 10 years.
 I don't know if 30 years ago some dude tried to do it.
-Probably not, I can't think of anybody else that has done that before in paint ball.
+Probably not, I can't think of anybody else that has done that before in paintball.

 [Mark] Can you use that during a tournament or is there a rule that have to have that turned off?

 No you don't have to have it turned off.
 No rules against that.
 So yeah that's always on you can probably toggle it off.
-Yeah so perfectly tournament legal for now.
+Yeah so perfectly legal for now.
 I mean I don't really foresee them changing it any time soon.
 But really cool feature guys aside from just a good durable loader.
-Like I said you can kinda see definitely built on the original Spire platform and technology.
-Spire III arguably the best loader on the entire market.
+Like I said you can definitely see it’s built on the original Spire platform and technology.
+Spire III is arguably the best loader on the entire market.
 You can see it as you're shooting the hopper's gonna keep spinning.
 Feeding paint for you, nice and quiet.
 It's really not that loud at all.
 And we're in a nice quiet room.

 [Mark] Any low paint indicators or anything of that nature?

 But yeah the angle thing, that's pretty cool.
 I mean I've never really had a problem keeping track of how much paint's in my hopper but I mean that angle thing that's huge, like I said.
 'Cause I see that guys off the break "Oh my God I should've shot you." like, dude, if you saw where your gun was shooting you weren't even close to that guy.
 So this is a big step up, I really like that.

-We'll probably do another video where we throw it on a gun, take it outside, shoot it.
-We'll kinda actually see how the angles and all that move but yeah for now, though this was kind of a full review unboxing breakdown of the CTRL loader.
+We'll probably do another video where we throw it on a paintball gun, take it outside, and shoot it.
+We'll kinda actually see how the angles and all that move but yeah for now, though this was kind of a full review unboxing breakdown of the Bunkerkings CTRL loader.
 Love the way it looks, even the design.
 I mean they did a lot of cool stuff and you can see they shaved weight off these nice little lines and designs on here.
 Yeah definitely a fancy looking loader real nice durable one-piece feedneck you're not gonna break that thing and the profile.
 The profile's super low on it.

 Yeah for sure we'll get you guys all hooked up.
-Check it us out guys, lonewolfpaintball.com
+Check it us out guys, lonewolfpaintball.com.